Senior Resources » 10 Popular Boomer Housing Trends to Watch

 2. One-level living.

-One-level living is exactly what the name implies: a housing trend that centers around one-story homes.
-Ranch homes may be among the most popular style.
-Of course, Boomers may also wish to purchase a cottage or bungalow style home, as well!
+One-level living is exactly what the name implies: a housing trend centered around one-story homes.
+Ranch homes may be among the most popular styles.
+Of course, Boomers may also wish to purchase a cottage or bungalow-style home, as well!

 Advertisement.